-Students enrolled in elementary or middle school will receive a maximum of six (6) hours per week of instruction.
+Students enrolled in elementary or middle school will receive a maximum of six (6) hours of instruction per week.
 Students enrolled in high school will receive a maximum of eight (8) hours of instruction per week.

 Physical illness/injury, pregnancy, or chronic health impairment: Obtain a Medical Professional's Recommendation for Home & Hospital Teaching (Physical Only) form.
 Complete the parent/legal guardian section and forward the form to the appropriate medical professional.
 The completion of the form authorizes CCPS staff to communicate with your medical professional.
 Please note that failure to sign the release of information may result in denial of home/hospital teaching services.